 Therefore, many of them were forced into displacement: they had to drop out of school, go underground or migrate to other countries seeking international protection, even traveling under irregular circumstances.
 Likewise, hundreds of students were arbitrarily and illegally expelled from universities as of April 18th, 2018.
 Up until 2021, the student movement is still being persecuted.
-Student leaders were illegally arrested and criminalized, and many layoffs of university professors and administrative staff also took place.
+Student leaders were illegally arrested and criminalized, and many layoffs of university professors and administrative staff also took place; even some universities, institutions of higher education and academic centers were closed.